shreshtapadala/EDA/README.md

 EDA is normally carried out as a preliminary step before undertaking formal statistical analyses or modeling.

+The Objective of this notebook is to give an idea on how to perform EDA on a dataset before modelling.

+Purpose of EDA:

+=> To analyze the features.

+=> Finding relationships or trends between features.

+About the DataSet:

+The sinking of the Titanic is onr of the most infamous shipwreks in history.
+The Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
+This is a titanic dataset and we study and explore the features related to the survival of the passengers.

 Exploratory Data Analysis (EDA) Using Python Libraries :

 => Getting Insights About The Dataset